 - In Year 9 the PE department delivers; Football, Basketball, Dance, Health and Fitness, Rugby, Table Tennis, striking and fielding and Athletics

 These sports are delivered in line with the guidance given in the national curriculum for Key stage 3 PE.

 Key Stage 4

-All Year 10 and Year 11 BTEC students undertake two hours of Theory and practical activity per week.
+Students in Y10 have three lessons of BTEC/GCSE per week, with practical PE delivered to groups every third week allowing our students to undertake at least two hours of Theory and practical activity per week.
 This meets the Department for Education recommendation of two hours PE that allows students to plan and participate in a regular, frequent and balanced programme of PE.
 This contributes to and helps sustain a healthy and active lifestyle, amongst other things.
-The following units are studied.

 Key Stage 5

 In KS5 the PE department currently deliver LVL3 BTEC Nationals in Sport and Exercise Science.
 Students have 6 periods across the week, primarily in computer rooms.

 In year 1, students complete both external exam units, followed by completion of the internal coursework units in the 2nd year.